Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Method

-Finally, since bentonite is a swelling clay, it was important to investigate the behavior of aqueous Cu$^{2+}$.
-To accomplish this, we initially created a large simulation box containing 2790 SPC water molecules with periodic boundary conditions in all dimensions.
+Finally to investigate the behavior of aqueous Cu$^{2+}$, we initially created a large simulation box containing 2790 SPC water molecules with periodic boundary conditions in all dimensions.
 We simulated it in an isothermal-isobaric (NPT) ensemble at 300 K and 1 atm pressure.
-We assessed equilibration by monitoring density and the radial distribution function (RDF) of H-H, H-O, and O-O. The average density of equilibrated water during a 500 ps period was found to be 0.994 g/Å³, consistent with values from other sources \cite{izvekov2002car}.
+We assessed equilibration by monitoring density and the radial distribution function (RDF) of H-H, H-O, and O-O. The average density of equilibrated water during a 500 ps period was found to be 0.994 g/cm³, consistent with values from other sources \cite{izvekov2002car}.
 Afterward, one Cu$^{2+}$ was inserted in the middle of the simulation box, along with two Cl$^{-}$ placed at the farthest distance from Cu$^{2+}$ to minimize their interactions.
 The reason behind having two Cl$^{-}$ was that the system had to be neutral in order to employ the Ewald summation.
 Water molecules within a 2 Å radius of Cu$^{2+}$ were removed.
 Subsequently, the system underwent three separate simulations, each focusing on a single set of L-J parameter.
 Each system was pre-equilibrated in an NPT ensemble at 300 K and 1 atm for 100 ps, then equilibrated quantities were sampled in the canonical (NVT) ensemble at 300 K using Nose-Hoover thermostat for a duration of 500 ps.
 Validation of the new force fields parameters involved assessing geometric characteristics of the Cu$^{2+}$ ion and its surroundings in water, including RDF, coordination number (CN) and angular distribution function (ADF).